Angel-ML/PyTorch-On-Angel/docs/graph.md

           embeddingPath:$embeddingPath outputModelPath:$outputModelPath\
           actionType:train numBatchInit:5
     ```
     Here we give a short description for the parameters in the submit script.
+Detail parameters see [details](./public_parameters_gnn.md)

     **Notes:**
     - The model file, dgi_cora.pt, should be uploaded to Spark Driver and each Executor.
 Therefore, we need use ``--files`` to upload the model file.